DARK-DEVIL-FRAMEWORK/DLRP-Battleground/[Adons]/ddfw-target/TEMPLATES.md

-  anim = 'csb_abigail_dual-0', -- This is the animation that will play chosen from the animDict, this will loop the whole time the ped is spawned (OPTIONAL) flag = 1, -- This is the flag of the animation to play, for all the flags, check the TaskPlayAnim native here https://docs.fivem.net/natives/?_0x5AB552C6 (OPTIONAL) scenario = 'WORLD_HUMAN_AA_COFFEE', -- This is the scenario that will play the whole time the ped is spawned, this cannot pair with anim and animDict (OPTIONAL) pedrelations = { -- This is the relationship group the ped is apart of, this can be either a custom relationship group or a preexisting one.
+  anim = 'csb_abigail_dual-0', -- This is the animation that will play chosen from the animDict, this will loop the whole time the ped is spawned (OPTIONAL) flag = 1, -- This is the flag of the animation to play, for all the flags, check the TaskPlayAnim native here https://docs.fivem.net/natives/?_0x5AB552C6 (OPTIONAL) scenario = 'WORLD_HUMAN_AA_COFFEE', -- This is the scenario that will play the whole time the ped is spawned, this cannot pair with anim and animDict (OPTIONAL) target = { -- This is the target options table, here you can specify all the options to display when targeting the ped (OPTIONAL)
-    groupname = 'AMBIENT_GANG_BALLAS',
-    toowngroup = 0, -- relation to their own group defined above. toplayer = 3,  -- relationship to the player.
-Check values of this native here https://docs.fivem.net/natives/?_0xBF25EB89375A37AD
-  },
-  weapon = { -- This is the ped's weapon table, here you can specify what weapon, the ammo and if the weapon is hidden or not (OPTIONAL)
-    name = 'weapon_carbinerifle', -- This is the weapon weapon that you would like to give the spawned ped ammo = 0, -- This is the amount of ammo you would like for the ped to have hidden = false, -- This is whether or not the weapon will be visibly displayed on the ped when spawned }, target = { -- This is the target options table, here you can specify all the options to display when targeting the ped (OPTIONAL) useModel = false, -- This is the option for which target function to use, when this is set to true it'll use AddTargetModel and add these to al models of the given ped model, if it is false it will only add the options to this specific ped options = { -- This is your options table, in this table all the options will be specified for the target to accept { -- This is the first table with options, you can make as many options inside the options table as you want num = 1, -- This is the position number of your option in the list of options in the ddfw-target context menu (OPTIONAL) type = "client", -- This specifies the type of event the target has to trigger on click, this can be "client", "server", "command" or "qbcommand", this is OPTIONAL and will only work if the event is also specified event = "Test:Event", -- This is the event it will trigger on click, this can be a client event, server event, command or qbcore registered command, NOTICE: Normal command can't have arguments passed through, QBCore registered ones can have arguments passed through icon = 'fas fa-example', -- This is the icon that will display next to this trigger option
+    useModel = false, -- This is the option for which target function to use, when this is set to true it'll use AddTargetModel and add these to al models of the given ped model, if it is false it will only add the options to this specific ped options = { -- This is your options table, in this table all the options will be specified for the target to accept { -- This is the first table with options, you can make as many options inside the options table as you want type = "client", -- This specifies the type of event the target has to trigger on click, this can be "client", "server", "command" or "qbcommand", this is OPTIONAL and will only work if the event is also specified event = "Test:Event", -- This is the event it will trigger on click, this can be a client event, server event, command or qbcore registered command, NOTICE: Normal command can't have arguments passed through, QBCore registered ones can have arguments passed through icon = 'fas fa-example', -- This is the icon that will display next to this trigger option